smartcontractkit/chainlink-node-compose/README.md

 ## Configuration

-There are 3 environment variables that you may need to change.
-You can set them in the `.env` file, those 3 are
+There are 4 environment variables that you may need to change.
+You can set them in the `.env` file, those 4 are

+* `CHAINLINK_VERSION`
 * `ETH_CHAIN_ID`
 * `ETH_URL`
 * `LINK_CONTRACT_ADDRESS` <- Hardhat will not have this preset, you'll need to launch your own LINK contract on a hardhat network before launching your nodes.
 Or, if connecting to testnets, find the proper address [here](https://docs.chain.link/docs/link-token-contracts/)

-The `.env` file assumes that you are running an instance of our local hardhat instance that simulates ethereum, which you can find [here](https://github.com/smartcontractkit/hardhat-network).
+The `.env` file assumes that you are running an instance of our local hardhat setup that simulates ethereum, which you can find [here](https://github.com/smartcontractkit/hardhat-network).
 Change them as necessary for other desired chains.

 ### If you do not set up a connection to a valid blockchain instance before running, the nodes will continuously error and fail